jonjongames1997/SimplePedMenu/SimplePedMenu/ReadMe.md

 You must be in a vehicle with Music Audio turned on in Game Settings or have Mobile Radio option turned on to use this feature.

 # Mod Compatibility
-* Hot Coffee by K-po Games - ✅
+Hot Coffee by K-po Games - ✅

-* (Bug Fix) Karen Daniels / Michelle No Jiggle Breast / Boobs / No Neck Bug by world company - ✅
+(Bug Fix) Karen Daniels / Michelle No Jiggle Breast / Boobs / No Neck Bug by world company - ✅

-* Dildo Bike by Chauklet - ✅
+Dildo bicycle by Chauklet - ✅

+My Ped Collection 2022 Part 1 by Nivinha - ✅

+My Ped Collection 2022 by Nivinha - ✅

+Strippers by Nivinha - ✅

-* Nivinha Ped Collections - ✅
+My Ig-Janet with special skills and physics by Nivinha - ✅

 # Support